 How often do you search for a ‘health care clinic near me’ on the web?
 That’s because one can have a wide range of health and wellness needs.
 Health care clinics can help you with both preventive health care and with ongoing health and wellness needs.

-As part of preventative healthcare, specific tests can be done to keep track of your health even if you are otherwise perfectly healthy.
-One of the most effective ways to keep track of your physical well-being is to have regular blood tests.
-Getting tested at regular intervals can help you recognize how your body changes over time and empower you to make better health-care decisions.
+One of the most effective ways to keep track of your physical well-being is to have regular blood tests, which can be obtained through a procedure called venipuncture.
+Getting tested at regular intervals can help you recognize how your body changes over time and empower you to make better healthcare decisions.

 Even if you’re seemingly well or have a minor health issue, most health consults include a routine blood test.
 But what are doctors looking for in these blood work numbers?
 And how frequently do we have to have blood drawn?
 Here is a guide to keep you informed.

 What is actually being checked or monitored in a general blood test ?

 Blood tests are critical when it comes to evaluation of changes in the body over time, as well as assisting in early diagnosis of possible health issues.
 Also, any change in your body caused by any medical condition will first reflect in your blood, therefore it becomes easy to identify.

 Your physician will prescribe routine blood work based on your age, gender, medical history, and family risk factors.
 Blood sugar tests, routine tests for blood cell counts, and metabolic functions (how your body converts what you eat and drink into energy) are done as part of the baseline tests.
 In most cases, your doctor will order panels that check several things simultaneously.
 Some of the most common blood tests in general care are as follows:

 1. Complete Blood Count (CBC)

 - Mineral ions and electrolytes such as chloride, potassium, calcium, and sodium.